 Recently, a friend took in her 13-year-old niece for the summer because her parents fell on some rough times.

-At first, she gave the young girl quite a bit of grace with her cell phone.
+At first, she gave the young teenager quite a bit of grace with her cell phone behavior.
 She recognized how overwhelming it must be to leave your home and temporarily move in with someone else.

-She didn’t say anything when the teen sat on the couch for hours scrolling and scrolling.
+She said nothing when the teen sat on the couch for hours, scrolling and scrolling.
 She didn’t pipe in when the young girl walked around the house with her nose in her phone.
-She tried not to scold her when she repeatedly said “Wait just one minute,” so she could finish a text instead of responding to a question.
+She tried not to scold her when she repeatedly said, “Wait just one minute,” so she could finish a text instead of responding to a question.

 That’s when the cell phone drama began.

-First, there was a whole tech tantrum about how the rule was unfair.
+First, there was an entire tech tantrum about how the rule was unfair.

-When she finally made it to the table, she turned around to look at the phone every time it buzzed.
-She did not participate in any of the conversations and wolfed down her meal, asking to be excused the moment the last bite went into her mouth.
+When she finally reached the table, she turned around to look at the phone every time it buzzed.
+She did not participate in any of the conversations and wolfed down her meal, asking to be excused when the last bite went into her mouth.

 She didn’t even wait for an answer, she just jumped up and went straight to her phone.